The completed story

 Hiccup’s relief at being interrupted became chagrin; one sentence provided no way to avoid looking bad.
 “I broke the rules, hurt myself, and learned I was stupid for disobeying.”

-Hiccup’s aggravation with the confession amused Stoick.
+Hiccup’s aggravation amused Stoick.
 His son admitted to being stupid, but resented examining the details.
-He hated making mistakes, and these glaring blunders vexed the boy.
+He hated making mistakes, and these glaring blunders vexed him.
 Good.
 Stoick wanted to sting his pride.
 Hiccup hesitated, searching for a way out, and Stoick folded his arms, radiating a willingness to wait.

 “How.
 How do I fix this?
 I never did it—I never got hurt—so I can’t fix that.
 I did disobey and it was dumb.”
 Stoick raised an eyebrow, and Hiccup admitted, “I was dumb.”